 We found that this Vivint camera’s audio quality for the two-way talk feature was just about perfect.
 You can understand the person on either side of the doorbell really well.

 And it works with a respectable 90 dB speaker.
 That's loud enough to get someone's attention, for sure.

 There wasn’t any lag or static in the conversation, either, though this can vary depending on your Wi-Fi strength and connection to the doorbell cam.

-Installation of the Vivint Pro is super easy since Vivint requires all of their equipment to be installed by professionals.
-Vivint professional installation costs $99 for a whole home security system package, but the installation is free if you just buy the doorbell.
+Installation of the Vivint Pro is super easy since all Vivint equipment must be installed by professionals.
+Vivint professional installation costs $49 for a whole smart home security system package, but the installation is free if you just buy the doorbell.

 High price tag